RaspAP/raspap-docs/docs/adblock.md

 To disable the ad blocking service, slide the **Enable blocklists** toggle to its off position, then choose **Save settings**.
 You may then restart your hotspot for the changes to take effect.

 ## About blocklist policies
-The notracking blocklists chosen for RaspAP adhere to these policies:
+The blocklist sources chosen for RaspAP adhere to these policies:

 - Should not break useful websites or apps
 - Blocks tracking servers